 Truck companies and operators have a duty to regularly inspect and maintain their vehicles.
 Because these trucks are so large, a malfunction to any part of the vehicle could lead to disaster on the roadways.
 We commonly see truck crashes caused due to mechanical failures of the powertrain, wheels/tires, steering, brakes, suspension, lighting, and more.
 Companies could be held liable if they fail to maintain their vehicles.

 Who Is Liable in a Truck Accident?

 The trucking industry faces regulation from both state and federal law.
-As such, liability in a trucking accident may require the assistance of an attorney.
+As such, liability in a trucking accident may require the assistance of our Miami truck accident attorney.
 Data from the FMCSA suggest the majority of truck crashes arise from driver error, but any number of parties may share liability for a trucking accident.
 These include: